-The coronavirus pandemic has tested many businesses in 2020, but a pandemic is far from the only disaster that an organization may face - and should anticipate.
+The pandemic has tested many businesses, but a pandemic is far from the only disaster that an organization may face — and should anticipate.
 Earthquakes, wildfires, hurricanes and cyberattacks, among other threats, can spell catastrophe for firms of any size.

 With proper planning and preparation, however, you can take steps to ensure your business remains resilient should calamity strike.

 "If there's anything that 2020 has taught us, it's that business owners have to plan for the unexpected," said David Cameron, City National's head of business banking.
 “No one likes to think about recession, natural disasters or a pandemic, but it's important to have a downside forecast that lays out what actions you need to take in case revenue declines sharply."

 Proper planning, in fact, is what may determine whether a business outlasts a crisis.

 Research shows roughly 40 percent of small businesses won't reopen after a disaster, and another 25 percent will shut down within two years, according to Resilience in a Box, a collaboration between the U.S. Chamber of Commerce Foundation, the UPS Foundation, the World Economic Forum and others.

 Business challenges come from all directions.
 Here are five steps you can take to position your business to withstand adversity.